verilog-to-routing/vtr-verilog-to-routing/README.md

 Development
 ===========
 This is the development trunk for the Verilog-to-Routing project.
 Unlike the nicely packaged releases that we create, you are working with code in a constant state of flux.
 You should expect that the tools are not always stable and that more work is needed to get the flow to run.

 For new developers, please do the tutorial in `tutorial/NewDeveloperTutorial.txt`.
 You will be directed back here once you ramp up.

 VTR development follows a classic centralized repository (svn-like) workflow.
 The 'master' branch is supposed to be the most current stable version of the project.
 Developers checkout a local copy of the code at the start of development, then do regular updates (e.g. `git pull`) to keep in sync with the GitHub master.
 When a developer has a tested, working change to put back into the trunk, he/she performs a `git push` operation.
 Unstable code should remain in the developer's local copy.

 We do automated testing of the trunk using BuildBot to verify functionality and Quality of Results (QoR).
 * [Trunk Status](http://builds.verilogtorouting.org:8080/waterfall)
 * [QoR Tracking](http://builds.verilogtorouting.org:8080/)

 *IMPORTANT*: A broken build must be fixed at top priority.
 You break the build if your commit breaks any of the automated regression tests.

+For additional information see the [developer README](README.developers.md).

 Contributors
 ============